andrasq/node-kubelogger/README.md

 ### logger = kubelogger( loglevel, type )

 Create a new logger.
 The default loglevel is 'info', the default type 'undefined'.

 The logger is `instanceof qlogger` with a predefined filter to convert all log messages into json bundles, and a predefined writer to write the bundle to the process stdout.
+Note that unlike an ordinary `qlogger`, a `kubelogger` will apply its built-in serializer filter as the last filtering step even if other filters are added.

 The json bundles have properties `time`, `type` and `message`.
 Time is formatted like `Date.toISOString()`, but much faster (faster than `String(Date.now())`; faster even than